dwayne/elm-random-quote-machine/tutorial/step-03.md

 </body>
 ```

-The app would be mounted at the `div` with the `app` HTML ID.
+View `index.html` in a browser and observe that absolutely nothing has changed.

-View the `index.html` in a browser to observe that absolutely nothing has
+That's a good thing.
+It means you faithfully converted the HTML to Elm.

-changed.
+The end.
+Go to [step 4](step-04.md).